 We are tackling the critical issues still facing LGBTQ people and our families through education, electoral, advocacy and mobilization programs to achieve our mission: full and lasting equality, acceptance and social justice for all people in our diverse LGBTQ communities, inside and outside of California.
 Our mission includes advancing the health and well being of LGBTQ Californians.

 Equality California is proud to have worked in coalition to secure the most comprehensive set of non-discrimination protections of any state in America.
-Now we are committed to guaranteeing those protections for every member of the LGBT – no matter where they live, the color of their skin, or their immigration status.
+Now we are committed to guaranteeing those protections for every member of the LGBTQ community – no matter where they live, the color of their skin, or their immigration status.

 The United States Supreme Court has guaranteed the right of all same-sex couples in America to marry, and same-sex couples have been permanently able to marry in California since 2013.
 Today, Equality California is working to ensure that same-sex couples and their families are afforded the full and equal protections that marriage provides.

 LGBTQ people are represented in every community in California and throughout our country, including in undocumented and immigrant communities.
 Until our nation has a just and functional immigration system, we do not have full and lasting LGBTQ equality.
 Equality California is leading a collaborative of LGBTQ organizations across the state, to help LGBTQ and non-LGBTQ undocumented individuals come out of the shadows.

 Equality4All is our statewide campaign designed to bring much-needed attention to the issue of immigrant rights.
 Click here to learn more.